PayamDivsalar/RssReader/README.md

 3. **View Latest Updates**:
    - Select the option to view updates.
+   - You will see the titles of all the URLs that you've added.
+   - choose the website that you want.
    - The program will display the 5 most recent updates from a selected RSS feed.

 ## Dependencies